800-WIN-WIN1

 Filing A Car Accident Lawsuit

 Many insurance companies refuse to negotiate with accident victims.
-When this situation occurs, often the best way to get the money you deserve is to file a lawsuit against the at-fault driver - whose interests will be represented by the insurance company.
+When this situation occurs, often the best way to get the money you deserve is to file a car accident lawsuit against the at-fault driver - whose interests will be represented by the insurance company.

 Insurance companies often respond to such lawsuits with vigorous legal action.
 They might try to get your case dismissed, or prove that you were the one who caused the crash - even if there's no evidence to support such a claim.

-That's why it's critical that you have an experienced Connecticut attorney handling your lawsuit right from the start.
+That's why it's critical that you have an experienced Connecticut car accident attorney handling your lawsuit right from the start.
 We know exactly what to do.
 That's because our legal team has decades of courtroom experience.
 We know what it takes to win and we will not rest until justice is served.

 State Insurance Requirements